telerik/document-processing-docs/libraries/radspreadprocessing/working-with-worksheets/what-is-worksheet.md

 ## What is a Worksheet

+A __Worksheet__ is a type of __Sheet__ and inherits the base __Sheet__ class.
 The term __Worksheet__ used in Excel documents is a collection of cells organized in rows and columns.
 It is the working surface you interact with to enter data.
 Each worksheet contains 1048576 rows and 16384 columns and serves as a giant table that allows you to organize information.
 Typically, a workbook contains several worksheets with related content and only one of the worksheets is active at a time.

+>Currently, in [SpreadProcessing]({%slug radspreadprocessing-overview%}) the __Worksheet__ is the only type of __Sheet__.

 ## What is in it?